windan11/windan11.github.io/_posts/2018-08-23-first-blog-post-ever.md

 Ever since, I dedicated myself to learn to code every day, whether that is 30 minutes of writing code or learning how to create a CSS grid, and etc. I’m making a small progress each and every day.

-What is important is I’m still on this path and I'm happy to be on it.
+What is important is I’m still continuing this journey to learn everyday.